-This documentary tells the story of NZ sport’s ‘golden hour’, when on 2 September 1960 in Rome, two Arthur Lydiard-coached running men won Olympic gold: 21-year-old Peter Snell in the 800m, and Murray Halberg in the 5000m shortly after.
-The outlier triumph tale mixes archive footage with recreations and candid interviews (Halberg’s battle with disability and doubt is poignant).
-NZ Herald critic Russell Baillie praised the result as “riveting” and “our Chariots of Fire”.
-It screened on TV prior to London 2012 and was nominated for a 2013 International Emmy Award.
+This documentary tells the story of New Zealand sport’s ‘golden hour’, when on 2 September 1960 in Rome, two Arthur Lydiard-coached runners won Olympic gold: 21-year-old Peter Snell in the 800 metres, then Murray Halberg in the 5000 metres.
+The underdog tale mixes archive footage with recreations and candid interviews (Halberg talks about his battle with disability and doubt).
+The NZ Herald's Russell Baillie praised the result as “riveting” and “our Chariots of Fire”.
+It screened on TV prior to the 2012 London Olympics and was nominated for an International Emmy Award in 2013.

-Made with funding from NZ On Air
+Made with funding from NZ On Air's Platinum Fund